 Summary: Gilead Sciences, based in Foster City California, is a $22 billion dollar biotechnology company that develops antiviral drugs used for treatment of HIV.

 Gilead Sciences makes a product called tenofovir disoproxil fumarate, (TDF).
 This is a HIV antiviral and antiviral drug.
-The bases of the lawsuit is that Gilead Sciences allegedly knew as early as 2001 that its TDF drug was highly toxic in the prescribed doses and that patients risked either permanent and or even fatal damage to both kidneys and bones.
+The bases of the lawsuit is that Gilead Sciences allegedly knew as early as 2001 that its TDF drug was toxic in the prescribed doses and that some patients risked damage to both kidneys and bones.

 According to Liza Brereton, an attorney on the case, made this statement: